Eogala/Devops-Bootcamp4/Project04.md

 * I log in to the WordPress admin portal, visit http://<domain name>/wp-admin, Enter your username① and password②, then click on log In③.
 Replace with your actual domain name.

-My domain name is eogala1818.xyz, so i'll visit http://eogala1818.xyz/wp-admin.
+* My domain name is eogala1818.xyz, so i'll visit http://eogala1818.xyz/wp-admin.

-Now that your WordPress site is successfully configured to use your domain name, the next step is to secure it by requesting an SSL/TLS certificate.
+* Now that your WordPress site is successfully configured using my  domain name, the next step is to secure it by requesting an SSL/TLS certificate.

 ![pic](img/Screenshot%20(342).png)